 6) Have a serious conversation about money and how much you can afford to pay towards college BEFORE your student starts the college search process.

 7) Use each school’s net price calculator to see what your family’s net price will be for all the schools your student is interested in.

 8) Make sure your student applies toseveral “financial safety” schools, where you know you can afford the tuition based on the school’s net price calculator.

 9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which total $31,000 after four years of school.
 This should limit their debt to a manageable amount after they graduate.

-10) As much as you’d like to be able to pay for more, DON’T co-sign on a student loan, DON’T take out a Parent Plus loan, DON’T take out a home equity loan, and DON’T touch your retirement savings.
+10) As much as you’d like to be able to pay for more, DON’T cosign on a student loan, DON’T take out a Parent PLUS loan, DON’T take out a home equity loan unless you absolutely understand the ramifications of each one of these.
+And under no circumstances should you touch your retirement savings.

 Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.

 JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: